george-hawkins/micropython-wifi-setup/README.md

 For more on using `curl` like this with the server, and on how things like how setting the header `Accept: application/json` affects things, see these [notes](docs/request-examples.md).

-**Important:** for each request the modules are called in the order that they're registered using `add_module(...)`, if you use `WebRouteModule` you _must_ register it before `FileserverModule` as currently the `FileserverModule` will respond to any `GET` request that it cannot resolve with `404 Not Found` without giving another module a chance to handle the request.
+**Important:** for each request, the modules are called in the order that they're registered using `add_module(...)`, if you use `WebRouteModule` you _must_ register it before `FileserverModule` as currently, the `FileserverModule` will respond to any `GET` request that it cannot resolve with `404 Not Found` without giving another module a chance to handle the request.

 Note: the original MicroWebSrv2 logic also supported [route arguments](https://github.com/jczic/MicroWebSrv2/blob/master/docs/index.md#route-args), i.e. you could specify values as part of the path, e.g. it could automatically parse out the `5cd80b1` value from a path like `/fetch/id/5cd80b1`.
 This behavior isn't supported in this cut-down version, parameters are only parsed out of the [query string](https://en.wikipedia.org/wiki/Query_string), e.g. `/fetch?id=5cd80b1`, or out of form data (as shown in the snippet above).